geonetwork/core-geonetwork/docs/eng/developer/source/schemaPlugins/index.rst

 Schema Plugins
 ==============

-A schema plugin that can be used in GeoNetwork is a directory of stylesheets, XML schema descriptions (XSDs) and other information necessary for GeoNetwork to index, view and possibly edit content from XML metadata records.
+A schema plugin that can be used in GeoNetwork is a directory of stylesheets (XSLs), XML schema descriptions (XSDs) and other information necessary for GeoNetwork to index, view and possibly edit content from XML metadata records.

 To be used in GeoNetwork, a schema directory can be manually placed in the ``config/schema_plugins`` sub directory of